-- Students are required to record attendance at clinical rotations.
-Failure to do accurately may result in disciplinary action.
-If a mistake occurs when entering time, or a correction needs to be made, the student should notify the Program Director in writing as soon as possible so the records will be correct. - Students are expected to arrive at the assigned clinical area at the appointed time, ready to work.
+- Students are expected to arrive at the assigned clinical area at the appointed time, ready to work.
 Arrival on time does not mean flying out of the elevator, being at your locker, or wheeling into the parking lot, but IN THE DEPARTMENT, ready to work. - While on clinical rotations, students are under the supervision and guidance of the clinical instructors.
 Breaks (if the workload permits) and lunch time are assigned by these people.
-You will return to the bench at the appointed time, ready to work. - You are expected to remain in your assigned department on the scheduled date and time.
+You will return to the bench at the appointed time, ready to work. - You are expected to remain in your assigned department during the scheduled date and time.
 Evidence that you left the department before completing the shift, without appropriate documentation from clinical staff or contacting the Program Director, can result in disciplinary action. - The use of cell phones, pagers, tablets, computers, and other personal electronic devices is prohibited during clinical rotations. - Should you become ill during your clinical rotation, your clinical instructor may send you home.
 You should not leave the clinical area without first contacting the Program Director.
-You should leave a message that you are going home because of illness if you are unable to speak with the Program Director.
+You should leave a message that you are going home because of illness if you are unable to speak directly with the Program Director.
 Someone (laboratory preceptor, for example) may call on your behalf if you are too sick to do this on your own. - There may be times when the workload has a quiet spell, or there may be tasks that you are not asked to complete during your clinical rotation.
 During this time, you may be assigned study time by your clinical instructor.
 Should this occur, you are not to leave the clinical area, and should remain alert and ready to assist in the completion of any tasks. - When instrumentation is undergoing maintenance or repair, you should take this opportunity to learn.
 Ask the clinical instructor if you can be of assistance.
-If instructed otherwise, stay out of the way, and remain ready to assist. - Take the initiative to review skills or concepts when you have a break in the workload.
-For example: do differentials and ask the tech to check your counts, repeat a crossmatch and compare your results to the tech, or read gram stains and review the plates in microbiology to see if you can determine the organism. - Students will be evaluated by their clinical instructors and these evaluations will be forwarded to program faculty.
-Evidence that the student has failed to meet expectations may result in a counseling session with program faculty, disciplinary action, and/or a reduction in grades.
+If you are not able to assist, stay out of the way, but remain ready to assist. - Take the initiative to review skills or concepts when you have a break in the workload.
+For example: do differentials and ask the tech to check your counts, repeat a crossmatch and compare your results to the tech, or read gram stains and review the plates in microbiology to see if you can determine the organism. - Students will be evaluated by their clinical instructors and these evaluations will be forwarded to the program director.
+Evidence that the student has failed to meet expectations may result in a counseling session with the program director, disciplinary action, and/or a grade reduction.